dasgoutam/neovim-config/README.md

 As I am a MacOS user, the config files are located in `~/.config/nvim/`.

+After adding a new Plug, install the plug using :PlugInstall

 ## Keybindings

 Keybindings for the plugins installed with this configuration can be found in the `keybindings.md` file.